kamperh/recipe_bucktsong_awe/readme.md

 ---------
 Some example notebooks are given in the `notebooks/` directory.
 These were also used during development, so they are not completely refined.
-A docker container can be used to launch a notebook session by running `docker_notebook.sh` and then opening http://localhost:8889/.
+A docker container can be used to launch a notebook session by running `./docker_notebook.sh` and then opening http://localhost:8889/.